ericfernandesferreira/audio/README.txt

 How to install:
-- you need to download the .zip or clone git and then run the script sh build-audio-pulse.sh (for compile pulseaudio) sh build-audio-jack.sh (for compile jack audio)
+- you need to download the .zip or clone git and then run the script sh build-audio.sh (for compile pulseaudio) sh build-audio-jack.sh (for compile jack audio)

 Note: